 In the e-commerce industry, sales trends have drifted from conventional customer satisfaction with over-glorified promises of next day deliveries and transparency in the order tracking.
 The new norm focuses on time-definite delivery (specified time slots) that ensures delivery on the first attempt.

 A study conducted proved that 16% of respondents will abandon shopping, with a retailer altogether if they receive an incorrect delivery just one time, and 14% will do so if they receive a late delivery just one time.
 Thus, last-mile logistics solutions in the last stretch can make or break the revenue source of a company as well as its customer retention capacity.

-Why human intuition is not good enough to tackle last-mile delivery challenges?
+Why human intuition is not good enough to tackle last-mile delivery problems?